AguaClara/UASB/UASB_Manual_Spring2018.md

 | Number of Sampling Ports                       |  TBD      | Based on  number of sampling sites needed   |

 <div class="alert alert-block alert-danger">
 Has anything been done yet?
-Include what you have in the future.
+Include what you have in the future. -added IC
 </div>

 ### Effluent Flow System